ehrrsn7/procedural-programming/cpp/Unit-3/3.5-Advanced-Conditionals/3-5-Advanced-Conditionals/output.md

 Answer:

-Please see page 258 for a bint.
+Please see page 258 for a hint.

 ## Problem 2